 CENS invests its resources in broking new networks and new research projects making use of the individual academic expertise of the staff, as well as its extensive national and international networks.
 Because of this, CENS urges its researchers to develop competences both as scholars within international arenas and as administrators of research projects.
 Academic, organisational and networking skills are all equally important.

-One crucial perspective of the research projects is defined as Norden in the world, the world on Norden.
-This means that the academic work at CENS is conducted mainly in English and that most of the projects have a non-Nordic component or are part of a larger (European or global) endeavor.
+Our international approach means that the academic work at CENS is conducted mainly in English and that most of the projects have a non-Nordic component or are part of a larger (European or global) endeavor.

 We study the Nordic countries in their international context acknowledging the challenges of the globalised world.
 Especially topical is to ask what the Nordic countries have to put on the table in international discussion as examples of best/good practices or cautionary example of bad practices.

 We ask to what extent is it fruitful to analyze the Nordic countries as a particular region?
 What are the historical experiences that unite and what are the national narratives that divide?
 To which extent is there a common Nordic agenda in the world?
 We aim thus to avoid essentialization of the culture and the political life of the Nordic countries.
 What unites and what differs are equally important.